SWI-Prolog/docker-swipl-build-mingw/README.md

 This  docker  builds   SWI-Prolog   for    Windows   using   the   MinGW cross-compilation toolchain from Linux.
 Usage:

-  - Get source tree if you don't have them already
+  - Get source tree if you don't have it already

 ```
 	git clone https://github.com/SWI-Prolog/swipl-devel.git